Ultravis66/Electronics-Cooling-Quasi-Unsteady-Solution-/README.md

 ### ⚠️ Important Note on Numerical Accuracy

 This partitioned CHT approach is designed for **fast turnaround** during design exploration and early-stage optimization.
-Because the fluid and solid domains are advanced separately rather than fully coupled each timestep, this method inherently **sacrifices some numerical accuracy** and **Numerical Errors**.
+Because the fluid and solid domains are advanced separately rather than fully coupled each timestep, this method inherently **sacrifices some numerical accuracy** and introduces **Numerical Errors**.
 For high-fidelity validation, fast fluid–thermal interactions, or safety-critical work, a **fully-coupled transient CHT simulation** should be used instead.